Q-Bukold/Tweet-BERT-Classifier/README.md

 ### Median of Hate by Party
 <img width="322" alt="2022-04-09_122409" src="https://github.com/Q-Bukold/Tweet-BERT-Classifier/blob/main/22-figures/hate_by_party.png?raw=true">

-=> More statistics in the .ipynb file
+=> More statistics in the .ipynb file \
+*This Code is badly Documented, please open an Issue or write to bukold@uni-hildesheim.de for help.*